Phase-field modeling of cyclic behavior in quasi-brittle materials: A micromechanics-based approach: Introduction

 One of the key strengths of this framework is its ability to capture non-associative behavior, which is characteristic of quasi-brittle materials.
 These materials can undergo various failure modes depending on the stress state, posing challenges in capturing these behaviors within continuum mechanics frameworks.
 A critical phenomenon in their physical behavior is dilatancy, the volumetric expansion that accompanies shear deformation.
 Dilatancy enhances shear resistance through particle interlocking and may trigger a transition from brittle to more ductile failure, often accompanied by shear band formation \cite{kruyt2016a, qu2021a}.
 To account for this effect, the micromechanics-based phase-field model incorporates a non-associative Drucker–Prager formulation for friction.

 The cyclic behavior of quasi-brittle materials has been addressed through two key components--fatigue and ratcheting--considering that both damage and plasticity exhibit different characteristics under cyclic loading.
-Fatigue refers to the progressive deterioration of a material under cyclic loading due to damage.
-Fatigue can occur due to repeated loading and unloading cycles, leading to microcrack initiation and propagation, ultimately resulting in failure \cite{kalina2024a}.
-The understanding of fatigue behavior is challenging because of the complex interplay between microstructure, fatigue damage mechanisms, and loading conditions.
-Predicting fatigue behavior in quasi-brittle materials has been challenging and remains a topic of interest.
-Many studies have investigated fatigue phenomena, employing different experimental techniques such as acoustic emission and digital image correlation \cite{deresse2022a, deresse2023a, deresse2024a}.
-Moreover, various numerical methodologies and phenomenological formulations have been utilized to simulate this behavior.
-Among these methods, the phase-field approach to fracture is of particular interest due to the advantages discussed in the previous sections.
+Fatigue arises from repeated loading and unloading cycles, leading to microcrack initiation and propagation and ultimately resulting in failure \cite{kalina2024a}.
+Understanding fatigue behavior remains challenging due to the complex interplay between material microstructure, fatigue damage mechanisms, and loading conditions.
+Numerous experimental studies have investigated fatigue phenomena using techniques such as acoustic emission and digital image correlation \cite{deresse2022a, deresse2023a, deresse2024a}.
+In parallel, various numerical methodologies and phenomenological formulations have been developed to simulate fatigue behavior.
+These phenomenological models typically rely on history-dependent functions that progressively degrade the material stiffness, ultimately leading to failure.

-Different approaches incorporating fatigue into the phase-field model have been suggested in recent years.
-These phenomenological models aim to simulate fatigue behavior by introducing history-dependent functions that gradually diminish the material's stiffness, ultimately leading to failure.
-Different models can be categorized based on their definition of the fatigue variable or how this variable is incorporated into the model to represent the material's loading history \cite{kalina2023a}.
-Some methods include increasing the crack driving force by an additional energy term \cite{schreiber2020a, haveroth2020a, loew2020a}, or reducing the fracture energy to simulate the diminishing resistance of the material against crack propagation, achieved through the implementation of a fatigue degradation function \cite{alessi2018b, carrara2020a, seiler2020a, kristensen2020a, grossman2022a}.
-In the first type of models, the additive fatigue contribution is an energetic quantity, whereas in the second type of models, the fatigue degradation function is scalar and without unit.
+Phenomenological fatigue models can be broadly categorized based on the definition of the fatigue variable and the manner in which it is incorporated to represent the material’s loading history \cite{kalina2023a}.
+One class of models introduces fatigue effects through an additional energetic contribution that increases the crack driving force \cite{schreiber2020a, haveroth2020a, loew2020a}.
+Another class accounts for fatigue by reducing the fracture energy via a scalar fatigue degradation function, thereby representing the progressive loss of resistance to crack propagation \cite{alessi2018b, carrara2020a, seiler2020a, kristensen2020a, grossman2022a}.
+In the former approach, the fatigue contribution enters as an energetic quantity, whereas in the latter, the degradation function is dimensionless.